-Sony S2 passes through the FCC with AT&T 3G support in towAlex Wagner - Deputy Managing Editor, News Desk
+Sony S2 passes through the FCC with AT&T 3G support in towAlex Wagner - Editorial Director of News and Content

 Sony's dual-screened S2 tablet has been laying pretty low ever since it was introduced in late April, but today the Honeycomb-powered device is back in the headlines after an appearance in the FCC.
 Going by the model number SGPT211US, the S2 was approved for use with the 850/1900MHz bands that AT&T uses for its 3G network.
 Of course, that doesn't guarantee that the S2 will ever make it to AT&T's shelves, but it's certainly a possibility.